 2020 The End of Nowhere, Lodi ($34) — This is a white wine made from Lodi-grown Verdelho by Chris Walsh up in the Foothills.
 It is skin fermented in a tank, and aged a short time in neutral French oak.
 At just 11.4% alcohol, it showcases Lodi fruit in its own way, yet is no higher in acidity than most white wines.
 Its flavor, though, is like a ripe melon, but I think the skin contact fermentation gives it an element that is like over-steeped tea.
 Like the Monte Rio Mission, if you had tasted blind, you would think it was made in Italy by some old-school winery, but it comes from Lodi and is the opposite of the big, brooding wines normally associated with Lodi.
 This is a beautiful wine with our Badger Flame Beets salad, which has apricots, snap peas, and cotija cheese, especially because it holds up to the spice in the salad's cream poblano spread.
 At the same time, the wine has enough guts to go with our Pepp Deluxe Pizza, which has pepperoni and a little bit of red tomato sauce, some Mama Lil's peppers, and our house-made hoagy sauce, made with olives, peppers, pickled peppers, and capers.

 2019 BIRICHINO, Bechthold Vineyard, Lodi Cinsaut ($30) — It's not the same, but Cinsaut from this vineyard is not unlike lighter Italian reds made from Sangiovese, like Chiantis.
-Both the alcohol and the tannin level is very low, which makes the wine very food-friendly and versatile.
+Both the alcohol and the tannin level are very low, which makes the wine very food-friendly and versatile.
 This is the exactly the kind of wine we like to showcase.
 It represents what we do at Guantonios — we're not the kind of restaurant where you come for super-oaky, 15% alcohol Cabernet Sauvignon.
 Obviously, because we don't offer meat, despite my background butchering and selling protein products.
 If we stand for fresh salads and pizzas, we want to be known for wines that go great with that.